SteffenKockel/salt-baikaldav-formula/README.md

 ### Dependency installation

 From `pillar.example`.
 Define packages to install in your pillar.
 Ommiting `packages` will do no harm.
+The package names give a strong hint to the `php`,`python` and `mysql` packages needed for baikal and this formula to work.

 ```
 baikal: